coder-5/cultivation/src/main/resources/Plan.md

 ### 1.1 HEAVENLY TRIBULATION

-Starting with 1 lighting bolt ad Qi Gathering and increasing by 2 for every rank.
+Starting with 1 lighting bolt at Qi Gathering and increasing by 2 for every rank.

 ## 2. TALENT SYSTEM (SPIRIT ROOT)
 A character's **Talent Score (T)** is randomly generated at launch (0 to 21) and determines both their potential ceiling and cultivation efficiency.